jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day1.rst

 .. _day1:

 ************************
-Logic in Lean
+Logic in Lean - Part 1
 ************************

 Today's mission, should you choose to accept it, is to understand the philosophy of type theory (in Lean).
 Don't try to memorize anything, that will happen automatically.
 Instead, try to r̶e̶a̶l̶i̶z̶e̶ ̶t̶h̶a̶t̶ ̶t̶h̶e̶r̶e̶ ̶i̶s̶ ̶n̶o̶ ̶s̶p̶o̶o̶n̶ do as many exercises as you can.
 Practice is the only way to learn a new programming language.
 And **always save your work**.
-You never know when you'll need it again.
+The easiest way to do this is by bookmarking the Lean window in your web browser.

 Lean is built on top of a logic system called *type theory*, which is an alternative to *set theory*.
 In type theory, instead of elements we have *terms and* every term has a *type*.